jantman/misc-scripts/README.md

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/0.1.0/active.svg)](http://www.repostatus.org/#active)

 This is a collection of miscellaneous scripts that I've written or modified for my use.
 Hopefully they may be of some use to others.
 When I get a chance, I'll try and update this readme with descriptions of all of the scripts.

+**NOTE:** Some of these are over a decade old, and probably useless at this point.
+Please look at the commit date/history and use your judgment.

 Unless otherwise noted, these are distributed under the terms of the LICENSE file.